Python-SIP/sip/doc/pyproject_toml.rst

 **distinfo**
     The boolean value specifies if a :file:`.dist-info` directory is to be created when a project is installed.
 By default it is enabled.
-This is also a user option.
+There is also a corresponding command line option.

 **enable**
     The value is a list of the names of the bindings that are enabled and will be built.
 Any associated configuration tests that would normally be run to determine if the bindings should be built are suppressed.
-This is also a user option.
+There is also a corresponding command line option.

 **gui-scripts**
     The value is a list of entry points that defines one or more GUI scripts to